aaronbloomfield/pdr/labs/lab02/index.md

 ### Post-lab ###

+1. Make sure your development environment is set up to be able to test for memory leaks, as described in the post-lab section
-1. Finish the implementation of your List and ensure it is free of any memory errors
+2. Finish the implementation of your List and ensure it is free of any memory errors
-2. Files to download: no additional files beyond the pre-lab and in-lab
+3. Files to download: no additional files beyond the pre-lab and in-lab
-3. Files to submit: ListNode.h/cpp, ListItr.h/cpp, List.h/cpp, ListTest.cpp
+4. Files to submit: ListNode.h/cpp, ListItr.h/cpp, List.h/cpp, ListTest.cpp

 ------------------------------------------------------------